 A PCIe bus can deliver lower latencies and higher transfer rates than older bus technologies, such as the PCI or PCI Extended (PCI-X) standards.
 With PCIe, each bus has its own dedicated connection, so they don't have to compete for bandwidth.

-NVMe performance benefits
+NVMe speeds and performance

 SSDs have changed this equation.
 Their higher IOPS can quickly overwhelm the older protocols, which causes them to reach their limits before they can take full advantage of the drive's performance capabilities.

-NVMe also has a far more robust and efficient system for queuing messages.
+One reason for this is that NVMe uses a more streamlined command set to process I/O requests, which requires fewer than half the number of CPU instructions as those generated by SATA or SAS.
+NVMe also has a far more extensive and efficient system for queuing messages.
 For example, SATA and SAS each support only one I/O queue at a time.
-The SATA queue can contain up to 32 outstanding commands, and the SAS queue can contain up to 256.
+The SATA queue can contain up to 32 outstanding commands and the SAS queue can contain up to 256.
 NVMe can support up to 65,535 queues and up to 64,000 commands per queue.

 This queuing mechanism lets NVMe make much better use of the parallel processing capabilities of an SSD, something the other protocols cannot do.
 In addition, NVMe uses remote direct memory access (RDMA) over the PCIe bus to map I/O commands and responses directly to the host's shared memory.
 This reduces CPU overhead even further and improves NVMe SSD speeds.
 As a result, each CPU instruction cycle can support higher IOPS and reduce latencies in the host software stack.